libretro/libretro-uae/README.md

 - Automatic Resolution defaults to Hires and selects SuperHires when needed (practically only in Workbench and Super Skidmarks).
 - Automatic Line Mode defaults to Single Line and selects Double Line on interlaced screens.

-## Games that need a specific model
+## Games that require specific hardware
 You can force a specific model if a game needs one (AGA games for instance).

 To do this just add the corresponding string to the filename: